ovh/public-cloud-examples/storage/file-storage-as-a-service/README.md

 ## General information

+OVHcloud provides a File Storage Service powered by OpenStack Manila.
+This service offers managed NFS shares on private networks, supporting ReadWriteMany (RWX) access across multiple instances or Kubernetes pods.

 ⚠️ A Gateway is needed because of the Floating IP used by the compute Instance in this example.
+⚠️ A private network and subnet are mandatory for the usage of FSaaS.

 ## Configure the deployment
 ### Configure the Terraform providers